gravitational/teleport/rfd/0049-desktop-clipboard.md

 logical streams of data.
 Today, we use the _global_ channel for desktop data, and the _device redirection_ ("RDPDR") channel to implement a smart card emulator.

-Clipboard support for RDP is implemented as a series of messages sent over a dedicated virtual channel called "CLIPRDR".
+Clipboard support for RDP is implmemented as a series of messages sent over a dedicated virtual channel called "CLIPRDR".
 The details of the protocol are specified in [MS-RDPECLIP](https://docs.microsoft.com/en-us/openspecs/windows_protocols/ms-rdpeclip/fb9b7e0b-6db4-41c2-b83c-f889c1ee7688).